It is believed to be due to a swelling of the nerve that controls the muscles of the face.

 Bell's palsy affects men and women equally.

 Treatment with a hormone called prednisolone can speed up recovery.
-A study found that prednisolone, if administered within 72 hours of Bell's palsy onset, appears to significantly reduce symptom severity and incidence at 12 months.
+A study found that prednisolone, if administered within 72 hours of onset, can significantly reduce symptom severity and incidence after 12 months.

-This steroid reduces inflammation, which helps accelerate the recovery of the affected nerve.
+This steroid reduces inflammation.
+This helps accelerate the recovery of the affected nerve.
 Prednisolone prevents the release of substances in the body that cause inflammation, such as prostaglandins and leukotrienes.

 - abdominal pain, bloating